 I began teaching yoga in 2009 while I was in graduate school at The Ohio State University.
 A year later, I was asked to teach a weekly Queer Yoga class in an art gallery near where I lived.
 Teaching Queer Yoga and yoga as a semester-long course transformed my practice into something that was not only about my own experience but also about service, giving support to others as they also expanded their perceptions of self, body, and breath.
 It wasn’t until years later—2017, in fact—that I felt the pull to complete a 200-hour yoga teacher training at the Laughing Lotus Yoga Center in San Francisco.
 At Laughing Lotus, I felt steeped in the Bhakti tradition of yoga—the yoga of devotion: devotion to this practice, devotion to the tradition and its roots, devotion to my own growth and to the growth of others from whom I am not separate.
 Since then, I have continued to teach Queer Yoga in Columbus when the opportunity presents itself, as well as teaching a course called Yoga: Practice & Theory at Denison University.

-*I am not currently offering public yoga classes or one-on-one sessions, but I plan on making these offerings available sometime in 2020-2021.
+*I am not currently offering public yoga classes or one-on-one sessions, but I to make these offerings available sometime in 2021.
 However, because yoga has been an abiding practice and framework in my life for nearly two decades, insights and perspectives from this tradition are present in all of the work that I do.